 When a physician you have trusted with your health has caused you injury instead, a Boston medical malpractice lawyer can help you hold them accountable.

 Sweeney Merrigan Law, LLP takes pride in building trust and confidence through a personalized approach to every case we accept.
-Contact our law office at (617)-391-9001 to schedule a free consultation to discuss your case and how we can help you.
+Contact our law office at (617) 380-4014 or through our contact form to schedule a free consultation to discuss your case and how we can help you.

 While Boston may be known for its excellent health care system, sometimes medical professionals make mistakes.

-When they do, patients can be left with serious complications and life-changing injuries.
-Medical malpractice refers to a medical provider who is negligent through omission or action and causes personal injury to a patient.
+Patients can be left with severe complications and life-changing injuries when they do.
+Massachusetts medical malpractice refers to a medical provider who is negligent through omission or action and causes personal injury to a patient.

 In Massachusetts, medical providers are held to a very high standard of care.
-A medical provider must provide the standard of care considered reasonable for someone in the same field in similar circumstances.
+A medical provider must provide the standard of reasonable care for someone in the same field in similar circumstances.